krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 1. Eigenvalues and eigenvectors
 1. OH LOOK WE CAN FINALLY TALK ABOUT LINEAR TRANSFORMATIONS

 Bluntly, while this ordering may make sense for someone whose idea of linear algebra starts and ends with BLAS and `numpy.linalg`, I think this approach tends to miss the forest for the trees.
 Don't get me wrong: drilling the fundamentals is absolutely essential, and having concrete numbers to work with can make new math more approachable.
-But linear algebra is in the unfortunate situation is being a particularly useful subject that is also particularly obtuse from a purely numerical standpoint.
+But linear algebra is in the unfortunate situation of being a particularly useful subject that is also particularly obtuse from a purely numerical standpoint.
 And so in my ideal course, we would start from the other end and teach in the following order:

 1. Linearity and linear transformations
 1. Invent the concepts of a basis, vector, and matrix